rriehle/plan-omega/manual/README.md

 ## Purpose

-This manual provides comprehensive guidance for a family of four (two adults, two children) living aboard a sailing vessel to prepare for and survive various civilization collapse scenarios.
-The manual is designed to enable complete autonomy and self-sufficiency in a maritime environment.
+This manual provides guidance for living aboard a sailing vessel to prepare for and survive various civilization collapse scenarios.
+The manual is designed to enable autonomy and self-sufficiency in a maritime environment.

 ## Threat Scenarios